 If you’re like me and you’ve been itching to get out of the house, you might be considering some road trips in Canada.
 When you have the travel bug, a road trip to the great outdoors is the perfect remedy.
-Whether within your own region, province or another province, there are so many great options for road trips in Canada.
+Whether within your own region, province or another province, there are so many great options for the best road trips in Canada.
+In fact, you can plan to roadtrip Canada from coast to coast!

 The best part about a road trip it is so easy to personalize to your preferences, budget and timeline!
 Which makes this the year of the road trip if you ask me!
 If you are embarking on your first road trip, read up on some road trip tips to get you started.